 Corona is a relatively large city located in the state of California.
 With a population of 169,868 people and 41 constituent neighborhoods, Corona is the 33rd largest community in California.

 Housing costs in Corona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Corona is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Corona is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Corona who work in office and administrative support (14.55%), sales jobs (12.22%), and management occupations (11.38%).
+Overall, Corona is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Corona who work in sales jobs (12.51%), office and administrative support (12.43%), and management occupations (10.05%).

-In terms of college education, Corona is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.75% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Corona is somewhat higher than in the average US city of 21.84%: 26.98% of adults 25 and older in the city have at least a bachelor's degree.

-Corona is a very ethnically-diverse city.
+Corona is an extremely ethnically-diverse city.
 The people who call Corona home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Corona, accounting for 45.68% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Corona residents report their race to be White, followed by Asian.
-Corona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.19% of the city’s residents.
-Important ancestries of people in Corona include Irish, English, Italian, and European.
+Important ancestries of people in Corona include German, Irish, English, European, and Italian.

 The most common language spoken in Corona is English.
 Other important languages spoken here include Spanish and Tagalog.